 First of all, I’d like to start off this post by saying I cannot believe I’m even typing up a post about being pregnant with a toddler.
 Because I didn’t think I’d want another baby after experiencing a very colicky first baby.

-So here I am typing up a few advice for all of the mamas who are currently pregnant with a toddler or planning on joining this very fun, wild ride.
+So here I am going through my pregnancy with a toddler typing up some pointers for you brave mamas who are currently pregnant with a toddler or planning on joining this very fun, wild ride.

 10 Tips For The Moms Who Are Pregnant With A Toddler

 Hopefully, these tips help whether you’re a pregnant stay at home mom with a toddler, coping with a clingy toddler while pregnant, or a working pregnant mom with a toddler.

 This is so much easier said than done.
 Especially for the hardheaded moms like myself.